Stock events for Wells Fargo & Co. (WFC)

 Overview of Wells Fargo & Co.’s business

-Wells Fargo & Co. is a multinational financial services company and one of the Big Four Banks in the United States.
-It offers a range of banking, investment, and mortgage products and services, including checking and savings accounts, lending options, credit cards, commercial banking services, and wealth and investment management.
+Wells Fargo & Co. is a multinational financial services company and one of the Big Four Banks in the U.S. It offers a range of banking, investment, and mortgage products and services, including checking and savings accounts, lending, credit cards, and small business loans.
+The company also provides services in banking, commodities, equities trading, insurance, investment management, private equity, and wealth management.
+In 2021, Wells Fargo sold its asset management division, now Allspring Global Investments, and serves individuals, businesses, and institutions across various sectors.

 WFC’s Geographic footprint